 Makes You An Active Listener

 An essential part of communication is listening.
 Another goal of brood counseling is to make everyone an active listener.
-Everyone needs to try their best to understand the point of view of other family members.
+Everyone needs to try their best to understand the point of view of other household members.

-Brood counseling teaches family members to air their sentiments and hear their family’s sentiments as well.
+Brood counseling teaches household members to air their sentiments and hear their family’s sentiments as well.

 There are many aspects of being an active listener that brood counseling can help you with:

 Showing Respect And Acknowledging Their Ideas

-This is a vital part of active listening because it shows that you value the opinions of other family members.
+This is a vital part of active listening because it shows that you value the opinions of other household members.
 You can show your respect to your family members’ ideas and thoughts through verbal or nonverbal cues.

 By saying “I understand,” you’re showing a tremendous amount of acknowledgment and respect.